Little Saxham

 Little Saxham is a village and former civil parish, now in the parish of The Saxhams, in the West Suffolk district, in the county of Suffolk, England.
 The village appears as Sexham in the Domesday Book and as Saxham Parva in 1254.
 In 1961 the parish had a population of 92.
-In 1988 the parish was merged with Great Saxham to form "The Saxhams".
+On 1 April 1988 the parish was merged with Great Saxham to form "The Saxhams".

 Little Saxham St. Nicholas

 Its church, St Nicholas, is one of 38 existing round-tower churches in Suffolk.

 Architecture

 The church is almost entirely of flint construction, the round tower also of flint, having little to reveal the age of building except for the obviously Romanesque arcading in the upper part.
 The tower resembles the one at nearby Risby - perhaps it is, in the lower part at least, by the same builder, as there are no other round-tower churches nearby.
 It tapers slightly from bottom to top, a lower window (apparently also Romanesque) having a zigzag design round the sides and arch.
 A small window in the west side of the tower with a monolithic head seems to match one of the north side with apparently Romanesque tooling.
 Inside, the tower arch, between tower and nave, is very simple, but it is very tall in proportion to its width, often seen as more of a Saxon than a Norman feature.
 A capital has a superficial double spiral carving and there is a roll moulding - also Anglo-Saxon features - but they may have been deliberately archaic at the time of construction.
 The doorway from the south porch to the nave also has an enigmatic roll moulding and similar spirals on the capitals, but the decoration of the arch and the plain tympanum are more credibly Romanesque.